 So many projects fail due to a list of common reasons.
-For example, only 60% of IT projects fail according to an IBM study.
+For example, around 60% of IT projects fail according to an IBM study.
 More or less, the same goes for other industries.
-Most of the projects didn’t meet the deadlines, lost money or produced low-quality products up to now.
+Most of the projects didn’t meet the deadlines, lost money, or produced low-quality products up to now.
 It is important to ask why projects fail to understand what reasons contributed to the project failure.
 In this way, we can avoid making the same mistakes in our future projects.
 It is the cheapest way for us to learn from other people’s mistakes rather than our own.
 In this article, we will share with you real-life examples to help you to understand the causes of project failure.

 Before to start, let me narrate one of my friend’s mistakes that contributed to his project’s failure.

 Five years ago, when he first became a project manager, he made a couple of mistakes such as incorrect cost estimations, forgetting to procure the materials on time, and mismanaging relationships with the client.
 As a result, he completed his project on time but he was obliged to spend his days and nights correcting the mistakes.
 He was lucky because he completed his project on time without overspending too much but what about the other project managers?

 Ok, let’s go ahead and specify common reasons why projects fail.